linyhie/BCFL-NLM/README.md

     The ogrinal CFLDP dataset is available at http://old.math.nsc.ru/AP/benchmarks/Design/design_en.html.

-    It is re-processed by solving a optimization problem to get K reasonable locations of competitor’ facilities.
+    It is re-processed by solving a optimization problem to get K reasonable locations of the competitor’ facilities.

     The number of candicate facilities for the entrant is 50 - K.